ViniciusCestarii/ObjectDetector/README.md

 - Uses TensorFlow.js and COCO-SSD pre-trained model.

+- Simple game to catch the detected object.

 ## Requirements

 - A modern browser that supports JavaScript and WebRTC (for camera access).